temujindang/website-1/src/site/blog/rfd-1-requests-for-discussion.md

 ---

 One of the first things we did in setting up the company was create a repo named "rfd."
 This repo houses our requests for discussion.
+Bryan teased this to the internet...

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">To the point of this piece, the first thing we actually built at <a href="https://twitter.com/oxidecomputer?ref_src=twsrc%5Etfw">@oxidecomputer</a> was infrastructure for design documentation and discussion -- which, like many problems, is peskier than it might seem! <a href="https://t.co/w8ecNNUN0I">https://t.co/w8ecNNUN0I</a></p>&mdash; Bryan Cantrill (@bcantrill) <a href="https://twitter.com/bcantrill/status/1286005213065703424?ref_src=twsrc%5Etfw">July 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+...and folks asked for our process, so we are going to share it!

-The best way to describe RFDs is with "RFD 1 Requests for Discussion."
+The best way to
+describe RFDs is with "RFD 1 Requests for Discussion."
 Below is that RFD.

 ---